Interactive Simulations with JSPlotly

 Where:

-• T represents the transposed matrix
+• T represents the transpose matrix

 Suggestion: